-Verizon Ventures and R/GA partner to launch a digital media “venture studio”
+Verizon Ventures and R/GA partner to launch a digital media ‘venture studio’

 Hulu’s new live TV service scores A&E’s channels, loses Viacom